The discussion in this section describes how to use

 perror 126 127 132 134 135 136 141 144 145MySQL error code 126 = Index file is crashed MySQL error code 127 = Record-file is crashed MySQL error code 132 = Old database file MySQL error code 134 = Record was already deleted (or record file crashed) MySQL error code 135 = No more room in record file MySQL error code 136 = No more room in index file MySQL error code 141 = Duplicate unique key or constraint on write or update MySQL error code 144 = Table is crashed and last repair failed MySQL error code 145 = Table was marked as crashed and should be repaired

-Note that error 135 (no more room in record file) and error 136
+Error 135 (no more room in record file) and error 136 (no more

-(no more room in index file) are not errors that can be fixed by
+room in index file) are not errors that can be fixed by a simple

 AVG_ROW_LENGTH table option values: